MaterializeInc/pulumi-docker-buildkit/README.md

 thousands of files in your build context.
 The `.git` directory and `node_modules` are the usual culprits.

-## Future plans

-I plan to make minor bugfixes as necessary for our use of this provider at [@MaterializeInc](https://github.com/MaterializeInc).
-I do not currently plan to bring it to feature parity with the official Docker provider, nor do I have the time to entertain such contributions.
-Sorry!
-I encourage you to either fork this repository or to use the ideas here to improve the official Pulumi Docker provider.

 [pulumi-docker]: https://github.com/pulumi/pulumi-docker
 [Buildkit]: http://github.com/moby/buildkit